yvelikova/axway-open-docs/content/en/docs/apigtw_install/installation.md

 {
-"title": "Installation options",
+"title": "Installation",
-"linkTitle": "Installation options",
+"linkTitle": "Installation",
 "weight":"6",
 "date": "2019-10-02",
-"description": "This section describes how to install API Gateway on Linux using the installer."
+"description": "Install API Gateway on Linux using the installer."
 }

 {{< alert title="Note" color="primary" >}}Windows is supported only for a limited set of developer tools, see [Install developer tools on Windows](/docs/apigtw_install/install_dev_tools).
 API Gateway and API Manager do not support Windows.{{< /alert >}}